 Cocaine use disorder is when the use of cocaine harms a person’s health or social functioning, or when a person becomes dependent on cocaine.
 The powdered form of cocaine can be snorted or dissolved in water and injected.
 Crack is cocaine in a rock crystal form.
 It can be heated so its vapors can be smoked.

-Cocaine use disorder is treatable.
-But, it takes hard work.
-Talk to your doctor if you think you have this condition.
+Cocaine use disorder is treatable, but it takes hard work.

 Cocaine stimulates the brain to release large amounts of the hormone dopamine.
 Dopamine results in the euphoria commonly reported by cocaine abusers.
 As a person continues to use cocaine, a tolerance is developed.
 This means that higher doses and more frequent use are needed to maintain the euphoria.